cubasve/Slash-Trash/README.md

 # Slash Trash

 ## Description:
-**Just like how we shouldn't pollute our global scope when coding, we shouldn't pollute the globe in real-life.**
+**Just like how we shouldn't pollute our global scope when coding, we shouldn't pollute our globe in real-life.**

 ### Background Info: